linguaphile/linguaphile/README.md

 - 👋 Hi, I’m @linguaphile, retired IT project manager 30 years experience at Williams College
 - 👀 I’m interested in ...
 Creating infrastructure for public access to museum CC0 images and metadata, SwiftUI cross platform development
-- 🌱 I’m currently learning ... how to get a cross platform app built with SwiftUI published on the App Store
 - 💞️ I’m looking to collaborate on ...
 Museum CC0 projects
 - 📫 How to reach me ... jallison@williams.edu